Death and culture: Euthanasia

+Animal Euthanasia

+Animal Euthanasia is a very common practice and generally considered ‘merciful’.
+The Suicide in Veterinary Professionals study (Ogden, et al., 2012), found that tolerance to animal Euthanasia showed no correlation to tolerance for human Euthanasia or the ending of human life (Ogden, et al., 2012).
+There is a stark difference in opinions regarding Euthanasia in humans versus animals, and that to most the two topics don’t even exist within the same paradigm.

 Sacrifices

 Sacrifice includes the practice of offering the lives of animals or people to the gods, as an act of propitiation or worship.
 The practice of sacrifice is found in the oldest human records, and the archaeological record finds corpses, both animal and human, that show marks of having been sacrificed and have been dated to long before any records.
 Human sacrifice was practiced in many ancient cultures.
 The practice has varied between different civilizations, with some like the Aztecs being notorious for their ritual killings, while others have looked down on the practice.
 Victims ranging from prisoners to infants to virgins were killed to please their gods, suffering such fates as burning, beheading and being buried alive.